smashdevcode/developing-aspnet-on-macosx/presentation.md

 TODO

+Put dependencies in the repo???
+    Can these just be xcopied into the .dnx directory???

+Update the Sandbox partition...
     Pre-install all non-DNX dependencies (it takes too long) Pre-install VS Code
+    Pre-install Atom and OmniSharp
     Install nodemon
     Install snippets
-Put dependencies in the repo???
-    Can these just be xcopied into the .dnx directory???
+    homebrew fetch... does this buy me anything for tomorrow???

+Switch back...

 Update README file with environment.md
-Add section describing optional items (apps and whatnot)
+    Hmm... you can install just the Xcode command line tools with `xcode-select –install` Add section describing optional items (apps and whatnot)

-1. Print out demo outline and code snippet prompts
-1. Keep external partition that has all of the NuGet packages cached
+Add slides about the .NET Trio
+    Take some time to explain things

+Do final edit on the demo.md outline
+    Add section for creating a the smallest web app???
+        Determine what is necessary for a min project.json file Put extra content into a demo-cut.md file

-1. Check in code snippets into the presentation repo
+Check in code snippets into the presentation repo

+Switch to Sandbox...

+Grab latest version of the repo
+    Load the latest snippets

+Switch back...

+Update Dry Run partition

+DO ANOTHER RUN THROUGH USING THE DRY RUN PARTITION!!!
+    What is the keyboard shortcut for extending/mirroring displays???

+Make any other updates to the Sandbox partition... and then update the Code Camp partition
+    Keep the Dry Run partition around as a backup!!!

+Print out demo outline and code snippet prompts

 Questions